How to Teach Scissor Cutting Skills to Upper Elementary Kids

 Collaging is Sensorial & Tactile

 Collaging is highly sensorial because it involves touching and feeling the textures of materials being used to create.
-It’s a wonderful way for children to experience crafts; the different textures of materials can be both exciting and calming.
-Plus, when kids work directly with their hands, it can have a calming effect, since they become focused on the feeling and application of each piece their working on.
+So it’s a wonderful way for children to experience crafts; the different textures of materials can be both exciting and calming.
+Plus, when children work directly with their hands, it can have a calming effect, since they become focused on the feeling and application of each piece their working on.
 In fact, in many cases, children will select items solely based on the satisfaction of the tactile feeling rather than the visual aesthetics.
 This is why I consider collaging a very intuitive craft.

 Ultimate Montessori Art Collaging Guide

-Where to Start: Simple Montessori Art Collaging Projects First
+Where to Start Collaging Projects First

 I know Montessori classrooms introduce a gluing station as a practical life activity.
 But, collaging is so much more than just practicing glue motions.
 It’s an art Montessori students at every level will love to explore.